Activision Blizzard posts $1.79 billion Q1 revenues as pandemic creates gaming surge

 He added, “Whether managing health care or child care, performing public service or community service, our teams around the world have shown ingenuity and resilience.
 In the face of so many difficulties, our employees have made certain that the joy, the engagement, and the benefits of gaming remain an effective way to help keep our 400 million players around the world connected and safe.”

 In an interview with GamesBeat, Kotick said, “I think we’re changing the trajectory in the interest in Call of Duty.
-I think it started last year with the launch and mobile.
+I think it started last year with the Modern Warfare launch and mobile.
 And I think Warzone did a good job of bringing back lapsed Call of Duty players, but also introducing new players.”

 When Call of Duty: Warzone launched on March 11, the U.S. was just going into a pandemic lockdown.
 In its first month, the free-to-play game was downloaded more than 50 million times, or the same number that Electronic Arts and Respawn saw with the debut of Apex Legends last year.
 In this case, social distancing and self-isolation contributed to Warzone’s success, and now the number of downloads is at 60 million.